KhosroBahrami/Deep_Compression/README.md

 - Quantization

 ### Deep Neural Network
 I used pruning and quantization for convolutional and fully connected layers of VGG16 network.
-I applied VGG16 network for classification on MNIST database.
+The VGG16 network was used for classification on MNIST database.

 ### Network Compression Steps:
 The network compression has the following steps: